Adelaide–Darwin railway line: Traffic

 Aurizon is the only freight operator in the Tarcoola–Darwin section.
-Trains originate or terminate at intermodal terminals at Berrimah (Darwin) and Islington (Adelaide); they stop at intermodal points in Katherine, Tennant Creek and Alice Springs.
+Trains originate or terminate at intermodal terminals at Berrimah (Darwin) and Islington (Adelaide).
+They stop at intermodal points in Katherine, Tennant Creek and Alice Springs.

 The line has facilitated bulk commodity exports from iron ore and copper mines in central Australia, including Oz Minerals' Prominent Hill copper mine.
 Following a derailment event in December 2011, Oz Minerals elected to use the line to export to the south via Port Adelaide.

 Figures for Darwin's dry bulk exports illustrate the fickle nature of mining.
 In financial year 2010–11, export product delivered to Port Darwin by rail – comprising iron ore, manganese, and copper concentrate – exceeded 3 million tonnes for the first time.
-With copper traffic ceased, the figure in 2013–14 for iron and manganese was 2.7 million tonnes.
+After copper traffic ceased, the figure in 2013–14 for iron and manganese was 2.7 million tonnes.
 After mining of iron ore ceased in 2015–16, only manganese remained.
 In 2018–19, manganese exports totalled 900,000 tonnes.

 Since 2009 the company has hauled iron oxide / copper / gold ore mined at Prominent Hill from a 1.5 km (0.9 mi) siding at Wirrida, 95 km (60 mi) west of the mine and 129 km (80 mi) from Northgate.
-In 2012 a new iron ore mine was opened at Peculiar Knob, 22 km (14 mi) from Prominent Hill; until production ceased in 2015 its product was loaded at Wirrida, at a balloon loop immediately north of the Prominent Hill loading site.
+In 2012 a new iron ore mine was opened at Peculiar Knob, 22 km (14 mi) from Prominent Hill.
+Until production ceased in 2015, its product was loaded at Wirrida, at a balloon loop immediately north of the Prominent Hill loading site.

-During 2019, a large-scale track upgrade program was started between Adelaide and Tarcoola to allow heavier freight trains to operate at higher speeds.
+During 2019, the Australian Rail Track Corporation started a large-scale track upgrade program between Adelaide and Tarcoola to allow heavier freight trains to operate at higher speeds.
 Rails were placed during the year and finishing works such as replacing wooden sleepers with concrete ones were scheduled for 2020.